Equipment and Technology for CNC Machining Prototype Parts: A Complete Guide

 Top Fixture Types for Prototyping

-Fixture TypeCómo funcionaPartes prototipo idealesAdvantage for Prototyping
+Fixture TypeCómo funcionaIdeal Prototype PartsAdvantage for Prototyping

-Modular FixturesInterchangeable plates, patas, and clamps.Partes complejas (P.EJ., cajas de cambios, multi-hole brackets)Reconfigure for different designs (no custom fixtures needed); cuts setup time by 50%.
+Modular FixturesInterchangeable plates, patas, and clamps.Partes complejas (p.ej., cajas de cambios, multi-hole brackets)Reconfigure for different designs (no custom fixtures needed); cuts setup time by 50%.

 Ejemplo: A designer machining 5 prototypes of a multi-hole aluminum bracket (8cm x 8cm) used a modular fixture.
 They attached the bracket to the fixture plate, added pins to align the holes, and clamped it—setup took 10 minutos.
 When they updated the bracket’s hole pattern (to test a new design), they just moved the pins—no need to make a new fixture.
-Para prototipos, modular fixtures are a game-changer: they save time and money on custom tooling.
+Para la creación de prototipos, modular fixtures are a game-changer: they save time and money on custom tooling.

 B. Programación: Translating Designs into Machine Actions